chrisbu/logging_handlers/README.md

 A package of logging handlers, for either the client or server, that uses the Dart SDK's [`logging` pub package](http://pub.dartlang.org/packages/logging)

-For a quick refrence on how to use this package, [go here](https://github.com/chrisbu/logging_handlers#quick-reference)
+For a quick reference on how to use this package, [go here](https://github.com/chrisbu/logging_handlers#quick-reference)

 Stop Using `print(msg)` start using `info(msg)`
 --------------------